Read the webinar transcript here for the webinar on Customer-Centric DataOps at Bremer Bank:

 Let me divert for a just a moment because we put this next slide in in terms of unified dataops because we’re using vocabulary about the dataops approach methodology organization and I think you and Zaloni are in lockstep and that we define this a little bit more broadly.
 So I wanted to share this picture with our audience today in terms of what does this really look like from the various sources platforms environment.
 What where do you start?
 And what is all what does it entail?
 So when you think About this unified data options platform it starts from the very beginning of the life cycle when you collect data inventory it, and yes, I share Leilani’s view that metadata, It is essential but not just paying this is the field.
 This is the character length yada yada yada, but truly active interactive augmented metadata, who’s touched it how many times, is it clean, where did it come from who sanctioned it, what does the data steward say about it blah blah blah real good metadata that bad somebody who’s actually shopping and researching is this data good to use as its have purpose all the things they need to know about that data and then classify it, profile it and the controlling it is not just access controls.
 Leilani mentioned

-Automating, putting some machine learning into the data quality process, making recommendation weather its GDPR, CCPA regulation etc, making recommendations on how to mask, tokenize, encrypt, specific types of data and then the secrete sauce is tracking the lineage all the way back and then forward to its ultimate in Point if it’s in a you know, BI dashboard, if it’s in AI algorithm whatever it however, it gets consumed and then finally at that consumption layer helping our customers build these marketplaces where you’re end users, your data scientists can actually go shop and provison and collaborate around data so that it becomes much more self-service much more autonomous and how people get at it provision and in a sandbox set up their own snowflake environment on AWS so they can start to run some A/B tests across various algorithms to determine what’s going to be most effective to reach out to those customers.
+Automating, putting some machine learning into the data quality process, making recommendation weather its GDPR, CCPA regulation etc, making recommendations on how to mask, tokenize, encrypt, specific types of customer-centric data and then the secrete sauce is tracking the lineage all the way back and then forward to its ultimate in Point if it’s in a you know, BI dashboard, if it’s in AI algorithm whatever it however, it gets consumed and then finally at that consumption layer helping our customers build these marketplaces where you’re end users, your data scientists can actually go shop and provison and collaborate around data so that it becomes much more self-service much more autonomous and how people get at it provision and in a sandbox set up their own snowflake environment on AWS so they can start to run some A/B tests across various algorithms to determine what’s going to be most effective to reach out to those customers.
 So that to us is what the unified dataops platform.
 That’s what Arena is helping you have transparency and visibility at every step of that lifecycle.